rapid7/insightconnect-plugins/azure_ad_admin/help.md

 # Version History

+* 1.5.0 - New action Update User Info
 * 1.4.1 - Hub styling update
 * 1.4.0 - New trigger Risk Detection
 * 1.3.1 - New spec and help.md format for the Hub